Awashimaura: Climate

 Awashimaura has a humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Awashimaura is 12.0 °C. The average annual rainfall is 2059 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.1 °C, and lowest in January, at around 0.5 °C.

 Demographics

 Per Japanese census data, the population of Awashimaura has declined steadily over the past 50 years.

 History

 The island of Awashima has been inhabited since prehistoric times, and fragments of Jōmon period pottery have been found.
-The Asuka period general Abe no Hirafu conquered the island from its native Emishi inhabitants and brought it under the control of the Yamato dynasty.
+The Asuka period general Abe no Hirafu conquered the island from its native Emishi inhabitants and brought it under the control of the imperial dynasty.
 During the Edo period, the island passed between Murakami Domain, Shōnai Domain and direct control by the Tokugawa Shogunate several times.
 During the Boshin War, the Schnell brothers offloaded weapons for Shōnai Domain at Awashima.
 After the Meiji restoration, the village of Asahimaura was created in 1909 as part of Iwafune District, Niigata Prefecture.
 The epicentre of the 1964 Niigata earthquake was near Awashima, and many of the buildings in Awashimaura were damaged or destroyed.